 Toronto in Time is a partnership of Historica Canada, Museum Services of the City of Toronto, and Heritage Toronto.
 We gratefully acknowledge funding from the Ontario Ministry of Tourism, Culture and Sport, and the Department of Canadian Heritage.

-Historica Canada has joined Parks Canada, Canadian Geographic Education, Canadian Wildlife Federation and Nature Canada to create My Parks Pass.
-The pass grants all grade 8/ secondary 2 students in Canada free entry, for one year, to over 200 National Parks, National Historic Sites and National Marine Conservation areas administered by Parks Canada.
+Historica Canada has joined Parks Canada, Canadian Geographic Education and the Canadian Wildlife Federation to create the My Parks Pass program.
 The program introduces young Canadians to our natural heritage, in the hopes that they will continue to appreciate the beauty and history of the Canadian landscape.
-The My Parks Pass program also includes Canada’s Coolest School Trip contest, offering grade 8/ secondary 2 classrooms a chance to win an all-expenses paid trip to a National Park or Historic Site, with the support of Air Canada.
+The My Parks Pass program also includes Canada’s Coolest School Trip contest, offering grade 7, 8 and 9/ secondary 1, 2 and 3 classrooms a chance to win an all-expenses paid trip to a National Park or Historic Site, with the support of Air Canada.
 The My Parks Pass website contains a number of learning tools for teachers that connect the Parks and Historic Sites to curriculum across Canada as well as past Canada’s Coolest School Trip contest submissions and winners.

 Historica Canada developed an educational guide to enhance students' knowledge and appreciation of the Black Canadian experience, drawing from Lawrence Hill's award-winning historical fiction, The Book of Negroes, the remarkable journey of Aminata Diallo and the historic British document known as the "Book of Negroes."
 Structured around themes of journey, slavery, human rights, passage to Canada and contemporary culture, this Guide asks students to examine issues of identity, equality, community, and nation-building in both a historical and contemporary context.
 Find the guide here.